St Tyfrydog's Church, Llandyfrydog: Assessment

 The church has national recognition and statutory protection from alteration as it has been designated as a Grade II* listed building – the second-highest of the three grades of listing, designating "particularly important buildings of more than special interest".
 It was given this status on 12 May 1970, being regarded "as a good Medieval rural church which retains much of its Medieval fabric".
-Cadw (the Welsh Assembly Government body responsible for the built heritage of Wales and for the inclusion of Welsh buildings on the statutory lists) also notes that the church still had "a rich vernacular character."
+Cadw (the Welsh Government body responsible for the built heritage of Wales and for the inclusion of Welsh buildings on the statutory lists) also notes that the church still had "a rich vernacular character."
 The churchyard's stone wall and the sundial have both been given listed building status, at the lower level of Grade II (for "buildings of special interest, which warrant every effort being made to preserve them").

-The 19th-century writer Samuel Lewis said that it was "a lofty and venerable structure, in excellent repair", and with "a remarkably large chancel."
-Writing in 1859, the priest and antiquarian Harry Longueville Jones said that the church was "one of the better sort" in Anglesey.
+The 19th-century writer Samuel Lewis said that it was "a lofty and venerable structure, in excellent repair", and with "a remarkably large chancel".
+Writing in 1859, the priest and antiquary Harry Longueville Jones said that the church was "one of the better sort" in Anglesey.
 At the time he saw the church, there was an old porch and the north door in the nave was still in use.
-He described the nave as "unusually high", and said that the window positioned to light the pulpit "disfigures the building."
+He described the nave as "unusually high", and said that the window positioned to light the pulpit "disfigures the building".
 He also thought that the "high" chancel walls gave "great effect" to the interior.
-A 2009 guide to the buildings of the region described it as a "handsomely proportioned church" It particularly noted the nave, describing it as "broad, almost a square", with the chancel arch "dying into the responds."
+A 2009 guide to the buildings of the region described it as a "handsomely proportioned church" It particularly noted the nave, describing it as "broad, almost a square", with the chancel arch "dying into the responds".